- June 28*-July 25, 2015

 Summerfuel in Florence?

-Join us for an extraordinary summer study abroad experience in one of Europe’s most elegant and fashionable cities.
 Florence is the spectacular city of the Renaissance, and synonymous with high culture and sophistication.
-Surrounded by the beautiful countryside of Tuscany, the historic is everywhere you turn.
+Surrounded by the beautiful countryside of Tuscany, everywhere you turn is steeped in rich history.
 From the street vendors gathering on the Ponte Vecchio to the wonders in the Ufizzi, and the hills of Chianti across the river, Florence is an exciting place to live and study, and you will quickly feel at home in this magnificent setting.

-Over the last twelve years Summerfuel in Florence has established itself as the preeminent Italian cultural immersion program by offering a select group of high school students a unique hands on introduction to Italy’s art, culture, food and language.
+Over the last fourteen years, Summerfuel in Florence has established itself as the preeminent Italian cultural immersion program by offering a select group of high school students a unique hands-on introduction to Italy’s art, culture, food and language.
 The program combines active, field-based learning, extracurricular activities and weekend excursions throughout Tuscany.
 A brilliant and unparalleled team of world-class artists, historians and university professors opens the eyes, ears and minds of our students to many aspects of Italian culture.

 - July 24 • Final Dinner & Dance